 Where the right conditions are in place, this inherent health and wellbeing can come to the fore once more.
 I provide a robust and genuine relationship, which develops a client's capacity for self-compassion and self-understanding.
 We can come to see how and why we have developed ways of being (e.g. anxiety) and coping mechanisms.
 When we can become curious about these, and meet them from a resourced place, then our relationship with even difficult experiences can change.
 We may find that we can move forward with greater trust and self confidence.

 Present Moment Enquiry

 As with other approaches to psychotherapy, you are free to talk about whatever is most troubling or important to you.
 My role is to get alongside you and understand the world from your unique point of view.
 It is essential that you feel deeply heard and understood.

-Where Core Process differs from many models is that you are also invited and supported at to sense what is happening in the present moment.
+One way in which Core Process Psychotherapy differs from many models is that you are also invited and supported to sense what is happening in the present moment.
 What feelings, sensations & impulses are around as you explore your thoughts?
 The present moment is shaped and conditioned by what has come before.
-By dropping into the felt sense of things at times, understanding and insight can emerge, which mightn't be available by purely analysing or conceptualising.
+By dropping into the felt sense of things at times, understanding and insight can emerge, which might not be available by purely analysing or conceptualising.

 there is a field.
 I’ll meet you there."